Development Audit Brief

 name/CUSIP/PERMNO fields exist.

-7. If data/public_lake exists, report whether issuer_origin_panel.parquet and
+7. If the public lake exists, report whether the gold issuer-year and

-filing_origin_panel.parquet exist, their row counts, fiscal-year span, and
+filing-origin panels exist, their row counts, fiscal-year span, and whether

-whether comment_thread, amendment, 8-K Item 4.02, and AAER proxy labels have
+comment_thread, amendment, 8-K Item 4.02, and AAER proxy labels have nonzero

-study_run_manifest.json and the key summaries.
-Say when a docs number is a
+selected artifact indexes.
+Say when a docs number is a static snapshot rather

 Audit dimensions: